kikyous/i18nedt/README.md

 * en-US
 Welcome

-# home.start
+# home.start    <-- new key, translations is empty
 * zh-CN
-开始

 * zh-TW
-開始

 * en-US
-Start
 ```
 you can edit this file, add translation or add new key, when you exit the editor, you change will be apply(write to json file).

 ## AI ready
-as you can see, the heading of temp md file is a ai prompt, so you can submit it to ai to complete task.
+as you can see, the heading of temp md file is an ai prompt, so you can add a few translations and submit it to ai to fill the missings.

 ![AI Ready](ai-ready.png)